radx64/radx64.github.io/linux/_posts/2025-02-02-Minimal-linux-distro-pt2.md

 $ dd if=/dev/zero of=./boot.img bs=1M count=64
 ```

-2. Create FAT filesystem there
+2. Create FAT filesystem there.
 ```shell
 $ mkfs -t fat ./boot.img
 ```

-3. Install syslinux bootloader inside the disk image
+3. Install syslinux bootloader inside the disk image.
 ```shell
 $ syslinux ./boot.img
 ```

-4. By default, Syslinux will pause at a boot: prompt, waiting for manual input.
+4. By default, Syslinux will pause at a `boot:` prompt, waiting for manual input.
 To automate the boot process, we need to create a simple `syslinux.cfg` file.
 ```shell
 touch ./syslinux.cfg
 ```